mu-hashmi/Gym/docs/training-tutorials/verl.md

 ## 5. Launch

-The recipe ships ready-to-use Slurm templates (`submit_math.sh`, `submit_workplace.sh`, `submit_multienv.sh`).
+The recipe includes example Slurm job submission scripts (`submit_math.sh`, `submit_workplace.sh`, `submit_multienv.sh`).
 Update these with your slurm specific variables such as account and partition, then submit:

 ```bash
 cd $VERL_ROOT